edisonpapers/lathrops-notes/1/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/2/D9004AFW/manifest seq="32" right
 ==X=={description= "marginalia added by Lathrop"}.
 Electric Loco—1020 miles hours 100 lb rail stone balast electric welded rail with Expansion joint every 200 feet. steel ties with curious arrangement for elasticity.
-Electricity direct fromt coal—described in another law Gas used for heat.
-Electricity for Light & power■40 700 candles per 1 lb of pure Carbon per hour— T
+Electricity ==direct from=={description="partially obscured"} coal—described in another law Gas used for heat.
+Electricity for Light & power■40 700 candles per 1 lb of pure Carbon per hour—

-==X=={description= "marginalia added by Lathrop"}.
-Glow wormi <?>a— not popular— striving for perfect steadiness, beautiful [eyes?]b no irritation—
+==X=={description= "marginalia added by Lathrop"}. ==Glow worm?=={description="underlined by Lathrop"}— not popular— striving for perfect steadiness, beautiful [eyes?]b no irritation—
 Darwinian Society at Para.
 Development Monkey reached that of negro—conditions not necessitating use tail nearly obliterated— .
-Exhumation of Copper slate tablets high table Lands of Ecudor distorted by metamorphic action, gives accounts which show andesian range subsequent upheaval also of civilizations covering 100▪000 of years measured by astronomical observations & data shows many times Earth densly populated, but Catasphropes dure of vast geological changes in shrinkage of the Earth Crust had raised temperatures so high to kill nearly all living things except in certain regions—
+Exhumation of Copper slate tablets high table Lands of Ecudor distorted by metamorphic action, gives accounts which show andesian range subsequent upheaval also of civilizations covering 100,000 of years measured by astronomical observations & data shows many times Earth densly populated, but Catasphropes dure of vast geological changes in shrinkage of the Earth Crust had raised temperatures so high to kill nearly all living things except in certain regions—

-I
-==X=={description= "marginalia added by Lathrop"}.
-Starch Sugar. a protein substances made in immense quantities by factors onb the Amazons Indiab & Afraica from woody fibre by Chemical transformations■Trans Method Construction of the molecules ofu Carbohydrates andb methods of rearranging the construction having been constructed discovered— no energy being absorbed or given out by The transformation of Cellulose into other Carbohydrates.
+==X Details?=={description= "marginalia added by Lathrop"}.
+Starch Sugar. a protein substances made in immense quantities by factors onb the Amazons Indiab & Afraica from woody fibre by Chemical transformations■Trans Method Construction of the ==molecules of=={description="molecules of"} Carbohydrates and methods of rearranging the construction having been constructed discovered— no energy being absorbed or given out by The transformation of Cellulose into other Carbohydrates.
 Immense quantities of wood cheaply transformed
-U

 ==X=={description= "marginalia added by Lathrop"}.k■==Turpentine by Vacuum=={description="Lathrop’s marginalia followed by vertical red line."}— <OK>
 Factories auto run by one man.
-Siberian Railroad,— RR from Alaska to End Chili■Centralb African RR—
+Siberian Railroad,— RR from Alaska to End Chili Central African RR—

-==X=={description= "marginalia added by Lathrop"}.Microbesb propylectic.
+==X=={description= "marginalia added by Lathrop"}.Microbes propylectic.

 .ve-media https://edisondigital.rutgers.edu/iiif/2/D9004AFW/manifest seq="26" right
 state children— paring Longlivity custodians of knowledge—